Good Advice from Newcomers

 The Danes are also fond of talking about food, holidays, children, leisure activities, and work, while most people in return would rather not talk to strangers about their wages or salaries or their personal relation to religion and politics.

 The Danes like to help, so do ask when you are in doubt about something or repeat your question if you do not understand what is being said.

 More about the Danes

-On DENMARK.DK you can read more about Denmark and the Danes, also in several different languages.
+On DENMARK.DK you can read more about Denmark and the Danes.
 You may for example be able to see a video depicting what foreign newcomers say about the Danish language: